BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ## Heating water

 Water is a high heat capacity fluid, therefore it takes a lot of energy (power and time) to heat.
-For example: in The Netherlands a typical residential mains outlet is rated at a maximum power of 3680W.
-With a heating element of 3500W it would take 45 minutes to heat a kettle with 50L of water to 65C for mashing ($\Delta T$ = 45C), or 80 minutes to boil ($\Delta T$ = 80C).
+For example: in The Netherlands a typical residential mains outlet operates at 230V AC and is rated at a maximum current of 16A.
+Such an outlet has a maximum power of 3680W ($P = U \times I).
+With a heating element of 3500W it would take 18 minutes to heat 20L of water to 65C for mashing (20 - 65C), or 32 minutes to boil (20 - 100C).

-Heating water with this setup already adds more than two hours (45 + 80 = 125 minutes) of waiting time to your brewing day.
-Select a higher power heating element when your mains outlet allows for it.
+Heating water with this setup adds 50 minutes of waiting time to your brewing day.
+50 minutes is a reasonable time, and there is not much to be gained by selecting a higer power heating element.
+However, if you were to switch to 50L batches, the waiting time already adds up to more than two hours.
+Select a higher power heating element when your mains outlet allows.
 You can calculate the expected heating time in your situation with the calculator below.
-The calculator works with SI derived units of litres (L) and degrees celsius (C) by default, but takes US gallon (US Gal) and degree Fahrenheit (F) as well.

 TODO: Bob vragen interactieve heating time calculator te maken in vuepress.